-Data Creep in Schools & Daycares in Waterfront Toronto’s Quayside?
+Data Creep in Schools and Daycares in Waterfront Toronto’s Quayside?
 Where’s the alarm?

 Teens in class room

-Open letter to Waterfront Toronto, City of Toronto Council, Mayor John Tory, Minister of Education Stephen Lecce, and the Premier of Ontario, Doug Ford.
+Open letter to Waterfront Toronto, City of Toronto Council, Mayor John Tory, Minister of Education Stephen Lecce, and the Premier of Ontario, Doug Ford, on the implications of “Data Creep in Schools and Daycares in Waterfront Toronto’s Quayside.”

 The just released Quayside Discussion Guide, produced for Waterfront Toronto’s MIDP Evaluation Consultation, February 2020, Round 2, has one very troubling “solution” listed in the Complete Communities and Inclusivity section: